rcc-uchicago/silc/tasks/rotation/README.md

 ## Notes

+This is the development repo, but each task is currently deployed as a web app via my (`joyrexus`) github pages site: [joyrexus.github.io](http://joyrexus.github.io).
+See the repo [joyrexus.github.com:silc/tasks/rotation](https://github.com/joyrexus/joyrexus.github.com/tree/master/silc/tasks/rotation).

 You can open [chrome://appcache-internals/](chrome://appcache-internals/) in chrome to test/view the application cache; also viewable in chrome's devtools under the `Resources` tab.